-Read a Plot Overview of the entire play or a chapter by chapter Summary and Analysis.
+Read a Plot Overview of the entire book or a chapter-by-chapter Summary and Analysis.

-See a complete list of the characters in The Crucible and in-depth analyses of John Proctor, Abigail Williams, Reverend Hale, Elizabeth Proctor, Judge Danforth, Mary Warren, and Giles Corey.
+See a complete list of the characters in The Crucible and in-depth analyses of John Proctor, Abigail Williams, Reverend Hale, and more.

-Here's where you'll find analysis about the book as a whole, from the major themes and ideas to analysis of style, tone, point of view, and more.
+Here's where you'll find analysis about The Crucible as a whole, from the major themes and ideas to analysis of style, tone, point of view, and more.

-Find the quotes you need to support your essay, or refresh your memory of the book by reading these key quotes.
+Find the quotes you need to support your essay, or refresh your memory of The Crucible by reading these key quotes.

 Test your knowledge of The Crucible with our quizzes and study questions, or go further with essays on context, background, and movie adaptations, plus links to the best resources around the web.

 Get ready to write your paper on The Crucible with our suggested essay topics, sample essays, and more.